Oscar winner and groundbreaking star Sidney Poitier dies | WTOP News

-NEW YORK (AP) — Sidney Poitier, the groundbreaking actor and enduring inspiration who transformed how Black people were portrayed on screen and became the first Black actor to win an Academy Award for best lead performance and the first to be a top box-office draw, has died.
+NEW YORK (AP) — Sidney Poitier, who played roles of such dignity and intelligence that he transformed how Black people were portrayed on screen, becoming along the way the first Black actor to win an Oscar for best lead performance and the first to be a top box-office draw, has died.
 He was 94.

-Poitier, winner of the best actor Oscar in 1964 for “Lilies of the Field,” died Thursday in the Bahamas, according to Eugene Torchon-Newry, acting director general of the Ministry of Foreign Affairs in the Bahamas.
+Poitier, winner of the best actor Oscar in 1964 for “Lilies of the Field,” died Thursday at his home in Los Angeles, according to Latrae Rahming, the director of communications for the Prime Minister of Bahamas.
+His close friend and great contemporary Harry Belafonte issued a statement Friday, remembering their extraordinary times together.

+“For over 80 years, Sidney and I laughed, cried and made as much mischief as we could,” he wrote.
+“He was truly my brother and partner in trying to make this world a little better.
+He certainly made mine a whole lot better.”

 Few movie stars, Black or white, had such an influence both on and off the screen.
-Before Poitier, the son of Bahamian tomato farmers, no Black actor had a sustained career as a lead performer or could get a film produced based on his own star power.
-Before Poitier, few Black actors were permitted a break from the stereotypes of bug-eyed servants and grinning entertainers.
-Before Poitier, Hollywood filmmakers rarely even attempted to tell a Black person’s story.
+Before Poitier, no Black actor had a sustained career as a lead performer and rarely was one permitted a break from the stereotypes of bug-eyed servants and grinning entertainers.

-Messages honoring and mourning Poitier flooded social media, with Whoopi Goldberg writing on Twitter: “He showed us how to reach for the stars.”
-Tyler Perry on Instagram wrote: “The grace and class that this man has shown throughout his entire life, the example he set for me, not only as a Black man but as a human being will never be forgotten.”
-And musician Lenny Kravitz wrote that Poitier “showed the world that with vision and grace, all is possible.”

-Debates about diversity in Hollywood inevitably turn to the story of Poitier.
-With his handsome, flawless face; intense stare and disciplined style, he was for years not just the most popular Black movie star, but the only one.
+With his handsome, flawless face, intense stare and disciplined style, Poitier was for years not just the most popular Black movie star, but the only one.

 “I made films when the only other Black on the lot was the shoeshine boy,” he recalled in a 1988 Newsweek interview.
 “I was kind of the lone guy in town.”